Ecological Pyramids – Definition, Types, Examples, Importance, Limitations

 Limitations of Ecological Pyramid

-5. Energy Transfer Rate: While the pyramid depicts energy distribution across trophic levels, it does not provide insights into the rate or efficiency of energy transfer between these levels.
+7. No Insight into Energy Transfer Rate: While ecological pyramids depict energy distribution across trophic levels, they do not provide information about the rate or efficiency of energy transfer between levels.

 Ecological Pyramids Infograph